Medicare Enrolled

 What this data tells you about Dr. Reddy

-Dr. Dheeraj Reddy is a hematology & oncology in Garland, TX, with 15 years in practice.
+Dr. Dheeraj Reddy is a hematology & oncology specialist in Garland, TX, with 15 years of NPI registration.
 Based on federal Medicare data, Dr. Reddy performed 78,943 Medicare services across 2,153 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Reddy received a total of $4,738 from 40 pharmaceutical and/or device companies across 165 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.